 - Frequently Asked Questions

-What is an Apartment Key Fob System?
+What Is an Apartment Key Fob System?

 An apartment key fob system is a physical access control system that uses key fobs and an electronic key.
 The fob serves as a credential that allows authorized persons to access the common areas of an apartment or condominium building.